The 5 Best Tactical Backpacks

 The Condor gets high marks as it follows your back’s contour.
 Also, there’s heavy padding on the back area, with quarter inch padding, and in four areas there are additional 3/8-inch padding.
 What makes this one of the best when it comes to giving you more value for your money is that there’s a lumbar area too.
 This area, which is raised by ¾ of an inch, is a component of the hip system and provides a great deal of comfort.

 The hip belt and shoulder straps are both adjustable and should fit any individual regardless of height and weight, as the hip belt is good for waist measurements ranging from 26 inches to 54 inches.
-Like other models that are heavy duty, the sternum strap here can be adjusted horizontally and vertically.
+Like other backpacks that are heavy duty, the sternum strap here can be adjusted horizontally and vertically.
 Another nice feature here is the Velcro tie ups as it helps prevent strap ends from getting entangled in trees and bushes.

 - Tie downs and straps keep your gear in position